patrykkaczynski/.NET/ASP.NET Core MVC/Games CRUD/README.md

 ## General Information
+The project contains basic information about Counter-Strike: Global Offensive game.
+User can find out about basic rules of the game such as gameplay, conflict sides, the most popular tournament maps as well as ranks.
+The selection of particular rank, tournament map and conflict side in the Start tab determines a view and a content of subsequent tabs.

-The project has been created in order to practise and consolidate material concerning basics of creation of applications in ASP.NET Core MVC in combination with Entity Framework.
+The website has been created in order to practise and consolidate material concerning basics of creation of websites by technologies such as HTML, CSS and JavaScript as a part of programming course.
+The requirements which had to be met for the project:
-The program enables CRUD (create, read, update, delete) operations for computer games.
-Additionally, the computer games are stored in database by using Entity Framework.
+- individual files for CSS style sheets and JS scripts,
+- minimum of 3 HTML files and using href attribute which navigates to subpage,
+- using setTimeout() and setInterval() methods,
+- styling by classes, tags and id,
+- adding of EventListeners in JavaScript,
+- communication between HTML pages,
+- using the Bootstrap framework.

 ## Technologies used
 - C#
-- ASP.NET Core MVC (.NET 5.0)
+- ASP.NET Core MVC
 - Entity Framework
-- Microsoft SQL Server 2019

 ## Screenshots